I'd just like to get that out into the open.

 Etc.

 What with it being the time of the Six Nations and all that, I've sort of been pondering nationalities and this thing of whether or not you can really take pride in where you come from anymore, or even if you're allowed to.
-I mean, waving an English flag in o
+I mean, waving an English flag in our present social climate is pretty much the same as waving an advert for the BNP or UKIP.

 In England, if you walk down the street in a Welsh rugby shirt, you get a bottle of water thrown at you from the window of a white van.
 Yep, that happened to me today.
 We never talk about the White Van Incident.

-ide, on account of the fact that you can't really choose where your born or what nation you belong to.
+My friend Charly doesn't really approve of national pride, on account of the fact that you can't really choose where your born or what nation you belong to.
 Or what nation belongs to you.
 Either way, I have to disagree...

 I really love loving where I come from, and, moreover, I really love other people who love where they come from.
 I don't mean that you necessarily have to love your leaders and your government or any of that stuff, but I mean that it ought to make us feel good seeing our nation thrash another nation at the rugby and it should make us feel good when Nicole Cooke wins the Tour or Joe Calzaghe wins a match.